-According to the 2016-2020 ACS 5-Year Estimates, 12.9 percent of the population countywide age five and over is living with one or more disabilities.
-(Table 2-32 Persons with a Disability (2020)).
+According to the 2016-2020 ACS 5-Year Estimates, 12.9 percent of the population countywide aged five and over is living with one or more disabilities.
+(See Table 2-32, Persons with a Disability [2020]).
 This is higher than the statewide rate of 10.7 percent.
 The population 65 years and over has the highest rate of disabilities, as previously discussed.
-Table 2-32 Persons with a Disability (2020)), provides information on the nature of these disabilities.
+Table 2-33, Disability by Type (2020), provides information on the nature of these disabilities.
 The total disabilities number shown for all age groups exceeds the number of persons with disabilities because a person can have more than one disability.
 The percentage of persons with each type of disability is based on total number of persons with disabilities and is not cumulative.
 The city of Fresno had the highest number of persons with a disability among the total population, at 74,571.
 However, Fresno also has the greatest representation of services and amenities for persons with disabilities, and a more comprehensive system of bus and transit services, which can partially contribute to the higher concentration of persons with disabilities in the city.
-In contrast, San Joaquin had the lowest proportion of seniors with disabilities.
+In contrast, San Joaquin had the lowest rate of persons with a disability at 3.6 percent, correlating with the lowest representations of seniors and the lowest proportion of seniors with disabilities.
 Among hearing difficulty, Kingsburg had the highest percentage, while vision difficulty and independent living difficulty had the highest rate at 28.3 percent and 49.5 percent in Mendota.
 Kerman had the highest rate for cognitive difficulty at 51.5 percent, while Firebaugh had the highest rate for ambulatory and self-care difficulty (69.7 and 28.8 percent).